 What is the Spirulina algae?

 The spiral, blue-green Spirulina algae naturally grows in freshwater lakes, natural springs and saltwater lakes.
-It is also their deep blue-green color that gives the water a greenish color.
+It is also their deep blue-green color that gives the water a greenish colour.
 Spirulina is cultivated and harvested in reservoirs around the world.

-Civilizations have cultivated spirulina algae all over the world for centuries and are highly valued for their health-promoting properties.
+Civilisations have cultivated spirulina algae all over the world for centuries and are highly valued for their health-promoting properties.
 The Aztecs extracted the microalgae from Lake Texcoco in Mexico.
 For the indigenous population in Chad (Africa), microalgae, due to their concentrated nutritional value and rich growth in the pure salt water lakes of the region, are basic foods.

-Spirulina algae consists of 55 to 70 percent protein (this is a larger proportion than that in beef and chicken or soybeans) and contains all of the essential and non-essential amino acids, as well as high iron values, beta-carotene, minerals and vitamins.
+Spirulina algae consists of 55 to 70 percent protein (this is a larger proportion than that in beef and chicken or soybeans) and contains all of the essential and non-essential amino acids, as well as high iron values, beta-carotene, minerals, and vitamins.
 This includes vitamin B12 and phycocyanin, a pigment-protein-antioxidant complex that is only present in blue-green microalgae.
 However, most diets lack these nutrients.

 Where does Spirulina come from?